lakiboy/devmachine-form-bundle/README.md

 {% endblock %}
 ```

-Same approach is used as in famous _GenemuFormBundle_.
+The approach used is same as in famous _GenemuFormBundle_.

 __Note__: it is safe to use both _DevmachineFormBundle_ and _GenemuFormBundle_ in one project.